isomerpages/nparks-sgf/_show-highlights/@ Singapore Botanic Gardens/Children’s Activities.md

 **Registration**<br>
 Registration is on a first-come-first-served basis upon receipt of registration.
-Once the registration is full, you will be placed on our waiting list.

 **Confirmation**<br>
 An email confirming the status of registration will be sent to you 3 – 5 days prior to the event.